Bcpoole/Zenta/README.md

 ## Carry Capacity Calculator
 Generates a table based on size and biped/quadraped and highlights your relevant row.

-*Special thanks to Cevah from the Pazio forums for the based value formula*
+*Special thanks to Cevah from the Pazio forums for the base value formula*